cynthia-rempel/exploring-devsecops-with-open-source-tools/anchore/getting-started.md

 # check the status of the feeds
 docker-compose exec api anchore-cli system feeds list

+# set the admin password to admin (don't do this for production)
+docker-compose exec api anchore-cli account user setpassword admin
 ```
 ### Smoke test the install
 Once the relevant feeds are sync'd start a second terminal